syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Other-Drawing-Objects.md

 Object Linking and Embedding (OLE) is one of the best known ways to insert data into Microsoft Office documents.
 Though embedding or linking objects increases the size of the original document, it helps improve the document readability by providing offline reading of documents (where the existing online links can be replaced).
 In order to read the content of the object, associated software needs to be installed in the machine.
 For example, a PDF file linked or embedded to an Excel file needs Adobe Reader in order to launch and read the PDF file.
 Essential XlsIO supports read and write of OLE Objects in XLSX file format.
 Objects can either be linked or embedded in the Excel documents by using IOleObject interface.

-> Note: Currently read and write functions for OLE Objects are supported in Windows, ASP.NET, and WPF platforms only.
+N> Currently read and write functions for OLE Objects are supported in Windows, ASP.NET, and WPF platforms only.

 List of Properties